 I tried the gratin both with and without cream, and highly preferred the cream.
 It made a lovely sauce which complemented the turnips.
 So, yes to the cream!
 As for the cheese, I do love gruyere in a gratin, and adding it at the last moment turned out to be perfect.
 You won’t get that browned top, but the gruyere stays nice and gooey since it’s only heated briefly.

 All in all, this was a gratin which I happily ate up as soon as I put the camera down.
 Yum!

-If you try my recipe for Simple Turnip Gratin, I would love to hear from you in the comments with your experience and rating!
-You can connect with me by subscribing to my emails (see the form in the sidebar or below the recipe card), liking my FACEBOOK page, or by following me on PINTEREST.
+If you try my recipe for Turnip Gratin, I would love to hear from you in the comments with your experience and rating!
+And I’m happy to answer any questions you might have.

 – Happy Eating, Annemarie

 - 1 tbsp olive oil

 - 1 lb mild young turnips, cut into 2 mm slices

 - 1/2 small white onion, cut into 2 mm slices

 - kosher salt and black pepper

 - 4 oz gruyere, grated